By Roy Burner - Minister of the Gospel

 Scripture reveals the words of the Lord: I have somewhat against you, because you have left your first love.
 Remember therefore, from where you are fallen, and repent, and do the first works (Revelation 2:4-5).

-A Bible commentary noted: The solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion: and return to the things that were characteristic of the first love.
+A Bible commentary noted: The solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion: and return to the things that were characteristic of that first love.

-Scripture reveals: If any man be in Christ, he is a new creation; old things are passed away, all things become new (2 Corinthians 5:17).
+If any man be in Christ, he is a new creation; old things are passed away, all things become new (2 Corinthians 5:17).
 There is a decisive break with the old life at the moment of conversion.

 A Bible commentary noted: A Christian should live a holy life that reflects the nature of God, who saved him.
 He should apply the biblical principles of separation and avoid what is against a biblical standard of purity; any association that will bring harm, harmful to the body, or to a weaker brother, offensive to the conscience, or failure to follow the example of Christ.